bwmarrin/go-alone/README.md

 * Methods to create and verify [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) signatures of data
 * Ability to add timestamps to signed tokens and use custom epoch if needed.
 * BLAKE2b signatures and Base58 time encoding provides outstanding performance and security.
-* A very simple to use API with good documentation.
+* A very simple to use API with good documentation and 100% test coverage.
 * Various helper methods for parsing tokens

 **For more information, please read the [wiki](https://github.com/bwmarrin/go-alone/wiki)**